 Facebook has become one of the most popular advertising platforms on the web.
 They provide demographic targeting filters as well as the ability to boost posts that are projected to get additional engagement.
 Facebook also allows advertisers to use their built-in lead form to generate quality leads.

-The interesting part about Facebook is that it has so many users who’ve inputted their personal information, location, interest, etc. That means pest control contractors can target individuals who’ve demonstrated a previous interest in pest control.
+The interesting part about Facebook advertising for pest control companies is that it has so many users who’ve inputted their personal information, location, interest, etc. That means pest control contractors can target individuals who’ve demonstrated a previous interest in pest control.
 They might be new homeowners, or people living in areas sensitive to pests.

 Another great feature within Facebook is the ability to message leads directly to the social platform.
 Once you have the prospective customer in your funnel, there are ways to close the deal on Facebook.
 Imagine never having to leave the platform to get a qualified sale?
 That’s pretty awesome.

-Facebook takes its share of criticism, but businesses understand its value.
+Pest control Facebook ads take their share of criticism, but businesses understand their value.
 As a local pest control company, you can use Facebook to your advantage through paid advertising.
 You get to set your budget and timeline, and can even ask Facebook to target lookalike audiences based on projected ROI.
 Be sure to review Facebook Ads for beginners prior to launching your campaign